Growstuff/growstuff/README.md

 [contributors](CONTRIBUTORS.md).
 We are an inclusive, welcoming project, and encourage participation from people of all backgrounds and skill levels.

+## Want to contribute?

+Don't ask to ask, the best way to get started is to fork the project, start a codespace and get hacking.
+Dive on in and submit your PRs.

 ## Important links

 * [Issues](https://github.com/orgs/Growstuff/projects/1) (features we're